KaueSabinoSRV17/kauesabinosrv17/README.md

 - Web Scrapping with Puppeteer

-- Javascript (Array methods rocks!)
+- Javascript and Typescript

 - HTML (Good and semantic, as it always should be!)

-- CSS
+- Tailwind

 - MySQL Database (everybody uses Postgre now :/)